Schoen8888/final-project/getting-started.md

 - Download it online from [git-scm.com]

 ## Setting Up Your Identity
-Get needs to know who you are so you can create repositories and make changes
+Git needs to know who you are so you can create repositories and make changes

 - gitconfig --global user.name "Your Name"
 - gitconfig --global user.email "your@email.com"